gitlabhq/omnibus-gitlab/doc/settings/database.md

    1. Run `gitlab-ctl reconfigure` to update the configureation.
    1. Run `sudo gitlab-ctl restart postgresql` to get PostgreSQL restarted with the new configuration.
-   1. On running `pg-upgrade` on a PG secondary node, the node will be removed from the cluster.
+   1. On running `pg-upgrade` on a PostgreSQL secondary node, the node will be removed from the cluster.
    1. Once all the secondary nodes are upgraded using `pg-upgrade`, the user will be left with a single-node cluster that has only the primary node.